Jeff Van Camp Sr.: Early life

 Van Camp attended the University of Louisville in Louisville, Kentucky, studying criminal justice.
 He played American football for the Louisville Cardinals as a defensive end in 1980 and 1981.
 His football career ended after he suffered a knee injury.

 During his football career, Van Camp worked part-time as a security guard at the Louisville Gardens.
-During a show by the professional wrestling promotion Continental Championship Wrestling, his large frame impressed several of the wrestlers, and promoter Jerry Lawler invited him to come to the Mid-South Coliseum in Memphis, Tennessee to train as a professional wrestler.
+During a show by the professional wrestling promotion Continental Championship Wrestling, his large frame impressed several of the wrestlers, and promoter Jerry Lawler invited him to come to the Mid-South Coliseum in Memphis, Tennessee, to train as a professional wrestler.

 Professional wrestling career

 Van Camp was trained to wrestle by Lawler, making his debut for Continental Championship Wrestling in 1983.

 In 1984, Van Camp joined the Indianapolis-based World Wrestling Association.
 On January 7, 1984, Van Camp and Dick the Bruiser defeated Abdullah the Great and Jerry Valiant to win the WWA World Tag Team Championship.
 The duo held the championship until September of that year where they were defeated by the Wild Warriors (Mad Maxx and Super Maxx).

 In late 1984, Van Camp moved on to a wrestling promotion closer to his home in Florida as he began working for Southeast Championship Wrestling (SECW) out of Alabama.
 In SECW he was given a new ring character, Lord Humongous, a menacing masked wrestler inspired by an evil gang leader in the 1981 movie Mad Max 2: The Road Warrior.
 He was brought in by SECW's main bad guy Ron Fuller to target the promotions top good guys.
 His first storyline feud saw him win the NWA Alabama Heavyweight Championship from Porkchop Cash in September, 1984 only weeks after starting with the promotion.
 He would hold on to the title into 1985 where he would lose it to and then regain it from Johnny Rich as part of an ongoing storyline.
 On March 4, 1985 Austin Idol ended Lord Humongous' second run with the championship.
-Once Lord Humongous regained the title on April 6, 1985 he became involved in a storyline where Ron Fuller started to feel remorse over the Humongous' actions.
-This led to Humongous turning face (wrestling term for those that portray the "good guys") and started to fight against Lord Humongous.
-Fuller ended Humongous' third and final fall on June 17, 1985.
-Following that he moved onto a storyline feud with The Flame, from whom he won the NWA Southeast Continental Heavyweight Championship in July 1985, only to lose it back to the Flame a few weeks later.
-Van Camp's final match took place on August 3, 1985 when The Flame defeated him in a loser leaves town match, with Van Camp retiring thereafter to start a family with his wife.
+Once Lord Humongous regained the title on April 6, 1985, he became involved in a storyline where Ron Fuller started to feel remorse over the Humongous' actions.
+This led to Fuller turning face and starting to fight against Lord Humongous.
+Fuller ended Humongous's third and final fall on June 17, 1985.
+Following that, Humongous moved onto a storyline feud with The Flame, from whom he won the NWA Southeast Continental Heavyweight Championship in July 1985, only to lose it back to the Flame a few weeks later.
+Van Camp's final match took place on August 3, 1985, when The Flame defeated him in a loser leaves town match, with Van Camp retiring thereafter to start a family with his wife.

+In 2020, he was inducted as the first member of the Wiregrass Wrestling Alliance Hall of Fame; out of Dothan, AL.